Auckland/Waikato Duck Factory Hotspots

 An entry permit, which is free can be obtained from the Fish & Game office either by selecting here to request via email or select here to send a request via website.

-Please select on the links below for more information for each wetland.
+Please select here to view information for each wetland.

 Forest Permit